Generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra: Introduction

 Let $a\in\mathcal{A}$ and assume that there exists a spectral set $\sigma$ of $a$.
 Then the spectral idempotent $p_\sigma$ of $a$ corresponding to $\sigma$ is where $\Gamma$ is a contour surrounding $\sigma$.
 It is easy to see that $p_\sigma$ commutes with each element which commutes with $a$.
 Moreover $a$ has the form (\ref{Pier2}).

-An element $a\in\mathcal{A}$ is said to be {\it Drazin invertible} if there exists an element $b\in\mathcal{A}$ such that If such $b$ exists then it is unique and will be denoted by $b=a^D$ and is called the {\it Drazin inverse} of $a$ \cite{Dra}.
-If $a$ is not invertible then $a$ is Drazin invertible if and only if zero is a pole of the resolvent of $a$.
+An element $a\in\mathcal{A}$ is {\it Drazin invertible} such that there exists $b\in\mathcal{A}$ satisfying The element $b$ is unique if it exists and we denote it by $b=a^D$ and we call it the {\it Drazin inverse} of $a$ \cite{Dra}.
+If $a$ is not invertible then $a$ has a Drazin inverse if and only if zero is a pole of $a$.

 The class of the Drazin invertible elements was extended by Koliha \cite{Kol1}.
-An element $a\in\mathcal{\mathcal A}$ is said to be {\it generalized Drazin invertible} if there exists an element $b\in\mathcal{\mathcal A}$ satisfying
+An element $a\in\mathcal{\mathcal A}$ is {\it generalized Drazin invertible} such that there exists an element $b\in\mathcal{\mathcal A}$ satisfying

-If such $b$ exists then it is unique and will be denoted by $b=a^{gD}$ and is called the {\it generalized Drazin inverse} of $a$.
+Such element $b$ is unique if exists and will be denoted by $b=a^{gD}$ and called the {\it generalized Drazin inverse} of $a$.
 If $a$ is not invertible then $a$ is Drazin invertible if and only if zero is an isolated point of $\sigma(a)$, (\cite{Kol1}).\\ The element $p=1-aa^{gD}$ is the spectral idempotent of $a$ corresponding to $\{0\}$.
 Then $a$ and $a^{gD}$ are given by

-The (generalized) Drazin inverse has important applications in matrix theory and computations and fields such as linear systems theory, differential equations, Markov chains, ..., see \cite{Abd,Ben,Camp,Camp2,Nash} and the references therein.
+The (generalized) Drazin inverse has applications in computations and matrix theory, Markov chains, linear systems theory, differential equations, and so on, see \cite{Abd,Ben,Camp,Camp2,Nash} and the references therein.